On this page

 International collaborations

-More than half, 55 per cent of Massey University’s 99 SDG1 No Poverty publications between 2019 and 2023 resulted from international collaborations (Scopus database extracted using SciVal in October 2024).
-The most popular topics that this research has focused on include sustainable livelihoods, poverty alleviation and decent work.
+More than half, 55% of Massey University’s 99 SDG1 No Poverty publications between 2020 and 2024 resulted from international collaborations (Scopus database extracted using SciVal in October 2025).
+The publications were predominantly in the subject area of Social Sciences.
+The most popular topics that this research has focused on include sustainable livelihoods, agrarian change, minimum change and poverty alleviation.

 Nutritional education to help communities in need